osaetinevbuoma/HelloAndroid/README.md

-HelloAndroid
+Hello Android
 ============

-Learning and perfecting Android skills
+Learning and perfecting Android skills using the developer tutorial on http://developer.android.com